 The ’60s slim-taper neck profile isn’t going to stand in the way of some pyrotechnic lead guitar.
 As for the finish, well, it’s super-cool if you can pull it off.
 That matching headstock with the chrome truss rod cover is a nice touch, as is the multi-ply binding – more often seen on a Les Paul Custom.
 The hardware is solid, too, with a set of Grover Rotomatics helping to keep things solid and allowing you to play hard.
 This, again, is another pro-quality electric guitar from Epiphone; one that will serve you well both onstage and in the studio.

-If the Gibson Les Paul epitomizes the aspirational guitar, then the Gibson Les Paul Custom takes this concept and runs with it, putting split-diamond inlay on the headstock, block inlay on the fretboard, multi-ply binding all over the place and gold hardware where applicable.
+If the Gibson Les Paul epitomizes the aspirational guitar, then the Gibson Les Paul Custom takes this concept and runs with it, putting a split-diamond inlay on the headstock, block inlays on the fretboard and multi-ply binding all over the place.

 An exotic variation on the theme with a lot of spec carried over from the previous entry, the Epiphone Les Paul Custom Koa has to make this list simply because it exudes a sense of class that belies its modest price.